albertosaurus/power_enum_2/README.md

 situations where the argument passed to `status=(arg)` is invalid.
 By default, an invalid value will cause an ArgumentError to be raised.

 Of course, this may not be optimal in your situation.
-In this case you can do one of two thigs:
+In this case you can do one of three things:

 1) You can set it to 'validation\_error'.
 In this case, the invalid value will be cached and returned on subsequent lookups, but the model will fail validation.